 What is an emergency kit?

-- 96 hour kit – Contains supplies to get by on your own for 4 days.
-They tends to be stored in a large tote box and has supplies for multiple people.
+- 96-hour kit – Contains supplies to get by on your own for 4 days.
+They tend to be stored in a large tote box and has supplies for multiple people.
 It likely will have supplies to deal with making your dwelling safer that other portable kits won’t have.

 - EDC – Every Day Carry.
 Collection of tools that fit in a smaller pouch or purse.

 Some items should be in each of the above types of kits.
 Having photos and documents encrypted on a USB stick takes up very little space and can be in each.
 A small flashlight also can be in each.
 Some items would not be in each.
 For example, putting 4 days’ worth of water in the smaller kits isn’t practical.

 Along with your kit you need a plan. what if you can’t get home?
 Where do you meet?
 Create a backup meeting place in case you can’t get to the first meet up place.
 This is a 15-minute conversation you’ll have about an event that likely will never happen.
 However, if it does happen you are really going to wish you had this conversation if you did not.